DheerajGogoi/DheerajGogoi/README.md

 ### <h1>Hey 👋, I'm <a href="https://dheerajgogoi.netlify.app" target="_blank">Dheeraj Gogoi!</a></h1>
 Hi, I'm Dheeraj Gogoi, an enthusiastic self-taught full stack web developer.
 My passion for development is coming up with ideas and turning them into beautiful interfaces.
 When I build something, I pay close attention to the user experience, architecture, and code quality.

 I have so far worked as an intern at two firms with main base and Delhi, India abd California, US.
-Additionally, I work as a freelancer for US clients on a variety of different projects.
+Additionally, I am also working as a freelancer for US clients on a variety of different projects.

   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />